WindSekirun/PyxInjector/README.md

 #### *@OnEditTextChange* [Since 1.1]
 Precondition: **Activity / Fragment will inherit *InjectActivity*, *InjectFragment*, *InjectSupportFragment* or your custom object**

-Annotation Field with @OnSeekbarChange with View ID to find and invoke methods of TextWatcher
+Annotation Field with @OnEditTextChange with View ID to find and invoke methods of TextWatcher

 ```Java